open-webui/open-webui/location/README.md

 	pip install -r requirements.txt -U
 	bash start.sh

 You should have Open WebUI up and running at http://localhost:8080/.

-Enjoy!
+TO DO: Watch this [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) and share some cool finding during our meetup.

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [superthermal evaporation](../../evaporation-kits/) page and related articles.